Reserve a room or suite at almost any hotel in Paris - or, for that matter, anywhere in France - and you'll see stars.

 Exceptionally outstanding 5-star hotels receive an additional honor: the Palace designation.

-But when you're booking a room in Paris, what does the number of stars really mean about the experience you'll have in the hotel?
+But when you're booking a room in Paris, what does the number of stars say about the experience you'll have in the hotel?

 Here's a quick overview about what you can tell about a Paris hotel based on the number of stars - and what you can't tell.